arfc/2019-12-bigdata-npps/README.md

 Running Raven Framework:

 1. Run 'raven_framework grid.xml' in your computer or use job file for BlueWaters.
 This produces 'Grid_output.csv' and 'hdf5_database.h5' files.
 2. Use 'FeedbackCalc.py' and 'Grid_output.csv' files to obtain the total feedback coefficients.
-Or run 'raven_framework rom.xml'.
+Or run 'raven_framework DataMining.xml'.
 3. Finally, run 'clusterer.py' and 'regressor.py' for cluster and regression analyses.